Skip to main content

 Students walking or biking to Wellington East Girls School from ‘over the hill’ had a problem.

-The enviro-club of Wellington East Girls School and the track building volunteers
+The enviro-club of Wellington East Girls School building the track

-With the school located on the city-side of Mount Victoria, students could take the shorter but narrow, noisy and fume-filled shared path through Mt Victoria tunnel, or navigate an unmaintained, steep track over the hill, scale the 2metre-high fence at the bottom, and hopefully get to school in one piece and on time.
+With the school located on the city-side of Mt Victoria, students could take the shorter but narrow, noisy and fume-filled shared path through Mt Victoria tunnel, or navigate an unmaintained, steep track over the hill, scale the 2-metre-high fence at the bottom, and hopefully get to school in one piece and on time.

 The college’s enviro-club members wanted a way for students from the eastern suburbs to get to school that was pleasant, safe, convenient, and good for the environment.